DeviationTX/deviation-manual/source/ch_install.rst

 3) **Devo12 Only**: Select the 'Library' tab, click '…' select the devo12-lib.dfu from the zip file.
 Then select '**Upgrade**' again to install the library.
 .. endif::

 Turn off the transmitter, and turn back on while holding 'ENT'.
 There should be a USB logo on the screen.
 If this is a first-time install of Deviation, the PC should prompt to format a drive.
 Format using default options.
-Next, proceed to the section about updating the file system via USB.
+Next, proceed to the section about upgrading the file system via USB.

 DFU Installation with Deviation Uploader
 ----------------------------------------